xoclonholdings/zebulon-hub/replit.md

-# Zebulon™️ Oracle AI System
+# Zebulon Oracle AI System

 ## Overview

-Zebulon™️ is a next-generation personal AI ecosystem designed as a modular, full-stack application featuring multiple AI cores with specialized functions.
+Zebulon is a next-generation personal AI ecosystem designed as a modular, full-stack application featuring multiple AI cores with specialized functions.
 The system serves as a unified platform for Oracle database management, security monitoring, and AI-powered assistance through a sophisticated web interface.

 **Recent Update (July 22, 2025):** Implemented comprehensive security manager to address all identified vulnerabilities:
 - Secure password hashing with bcrypt (12 rounds)